Why choose the School of Nursing, Midwifery and Health Education

 Course accreditation

 All our Nursing and Midwifery courses are regulated by the Nursing and Midwifery Council (NMC).
-On successful completion of your course, you can register with the NMC as an adult nurse.
+On successful completion of your course, you can register with the NMC as a midwife.

 Facilities and specialist equipment

-• At Luton, a new, fully immersive simulation floor in our STEM Building, preparing you to respond to and manage clinical situations and scenarios
+- A new, fully immersive simulation floor in our STEM building, preparing you to respond to and manage clinical situations and scenarios

-• Simulation wards with a range of medical-grade training mannequins, including an infant mannequin, to tackle real-life scenarios in a safe and supported environment
+- Simulation wards with a range of medical-grade, high-fidelity training mannequins, including an infant mannequin, to tackle real-life scenarios in a safe and supported environment

 Industry links